Genre: Science Fiction, Humour, Fantasy.

 “In the beginning the Universe was created.
 This has made a lot of people very angry and been widely regarded as a bad move.” – Douglas Adams

-Moving on the book in question, I was practically crying of laughter as I read through the prologue and I could tell that it wasn’t going to be a “heart-wrenching”, “totally relatable” and “emotionally investing” book but a light, humorous journey where I can sit back, relax and enjoy the ride.
+Moving on to the book in question, I was practically crying of laughter as I read through the prologue and I could tell that it wasn’t going to be a “heart-wrenching”, “totally relatable” and “emotionally investing” book but a light, humorous journey where I can sit back, relax and enjoy the ride.
 I’ll have to admit though, that there are a lot of things here that I’m still not very clear about, but had enough idea to continue with the story.

 It’s not the actual plot or characters that made this book such a great read, because in all honesty they were an absolute mess and hard to wrap my